captn3m0/codechef/_problems/easy/CHEFSOCK.md

     current: 1493558121
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFSOCK.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFSOCK.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFSOCK.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFSOCK.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFSOCK.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFSOCK.pdf) as well.

 Today, Chef woke up to find that he had no clean socks.
 Doing laundry is such a turn-off for Chef, that in such a situation, he always buys new socks instead of cleaning the old dirty ones.
 He arrived at the fashion store with **money** rupees in his pocket and started looking for socks.
 Everything looked good, but then Chef saw a new jacket which cost **jacketCost** rupees.
 The jacket was so nice that he could not stop himself from buying it.